Cows Parsley / Spring / Summer / Edible

-Misidentification with poison hemlock, suspected to be harmful to some mammals.
+Misidentification with poison hemlock which is harmful to mammals.

 Could be confused with